AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 modelling, and speed measurements and modelling.
 These are described briefly below and in more detail in subsequent sections.

-Refactoring was done to enable the jit to have mulitple inlining policies that could exist side by side.
+Refactoring was done to enable the jit to have multiple inlining policies that could exist side by side.
 For compatibility reasons it was desirable to preserve the existing (legacy) behavior, and allowing other policies side by side facilitates experimentation.
 The legacy